jonaslb/psiesta/README.md

 * Only a few properties can currently be fetched directly via the bindings.
 Other properties must be obtained via the output-files.
   Feel free to create an issue if you'd like something in particular built-in, or send a PR if you've implemented it already.
 * You don't get an exception when eg. the fdf-file contains an error.
 Instead, the whole process dies.
-  This is because on error, Siesta calls `abort()` to "helpfully" crash and spit out a stacktrace.
+  This is because on error, Siesta intentionally kills itself which unfortunately includes the Python process.
-  TODO: Can we catch sigabrt and raise a Python exception with the stacktrace instead?